lewkoo/Votee/Documentation/Installation.md

 ## Prerequisite packages

+To install prerequisite packages on your local machine, first change directory

+    cd Src/Web

 In your terminal, navigate to the Votee code folder and run the following commands.
 *On Windows, make sure you use Git Bash to run these commands.*